Fiscal Year 2019 User Fee Assessment

-This notice announces that the Fiscal Year 2018 user fee (partial) assessments were mailed to pipeline operators on May 17, 2018.
+This notice announces that the Fiscal Year 2019 user fee assessments were mailed to pipeline operators on March 29, 2019.

 Assessments must be paid in full, either by check (payable to U.S. Department of Transportation-PHMSA) or via the Pay.gov website at https://pay.gov.
 Please follow the Pay.gov website instructions to make your annual pipeline user fee payment online.

 To ensure proper crediting when paying by check, please include the bill number on your check or return a copy of the bill with your payment.
 For late payments, you will be charged 1% annual interest, 6% annual penalty charge, and a $12.00 per month administrative fee.
 (See §3717, Title 31, U.S. Code).

 OKLAHOMA CITY, OK 73169